xiaohan2012/daily-reading/week-plans/sep-25.md

-- read about active learning in general
 - read about graph inference problems (what I read in KDD 2017)
 - find other graph inference problems in kdd papers

+- electrical network and random walk

+- think about random steiner tree and personalized random walk

 - extreme multi-label learning: faster prediction. can I borrow the idea from sparse local embedding paper

+- can we use the techniques in gradient boosted tree in fastxml?

 - wrap edmonds' algorithm
   - usable by rejected paper

 - experiment for rejected paper
   - refer to previous experiment's measurements
     - prove that closure and delay-bfs is better